 So if your baby usually sleeps for 1.5 hours in the morning, but for whatever reason only slept 40 minutes that day, you don’t want to bring their second nap forward an entire hour.
 The ideal would be that your baby still takes their second nap at the same time as every other day (i.e. 2:00 pm), but if they’re really struggling to get there, 1:30 pm would be the earliest you would want to lay them down.

-This is because once we set their little body clocks, straying too far from that schedule will make a nap or bedtime much more challenging to fall and/or stay asleep.
+We have this “30-minute rule” because once we set their little body clocks, straying too far from that schedule will make a nap or bedtime much more challenging to fall and/or stay asleep.

 I know that nap transitions are tough, and transitioning to a set schedule can feel daunting, but it’s so worth it!